-- granted with a view to a short-term stay (oops… I have permanent residency now)
+- Granted with a view to a short-term stay (oops… I have permanent residency now)

 I believe and hope that having been living here for over three years, that I’m qualified to give an American perspective on living in the Danish system.
 I hope I’ve given an interesting, fair, and educated counter-perspective to the original article.